Sarva Shiksha Abhiyan

-Sarva Shiksha Abhiyan (सर्व शिक्षा अभियान), or SSA, is an Indian Government programme aimed at the universalisation of Elementary education "in a time bound manner", the 86th Amendment to the Constitution of India making free and compulsory education to children between the ages of 6 and 14 (estimated to be 206 million children in 2001) a fundamental right (Article- 21A).
+Sarva Shiksha Abhiyan (सर्व शिक्षा अभियान), or SSA, was an Indian Government programme aimed at the universalisation of Elementary education "in a time bound manner", the 86th Amendment to the Constitution of India making free and compulsory education to children between the ages of 6 and 14 (estimated to be 206 million children in 2001) a fundamental right (Article- 21A).
 The programme was pioneered by former Indian Prime Minister Atal Bihari Vajpayee.
-It aims to educate all children between the ages of 6 and 14 by 2010.
+It aimed to educate all children between the ages of 6 and 14 by 2010.
 However, the completion target was later deferred beyond the original deadline.

 History

 As an intervention programme, it started in 2002 and SSA has been operational since 2000–2001.
 However, its roots go back to 1993–1994, when the District Primary Education Programme (DPEP) was launched, with an aim of achieving the objective of universal primary education.
 DPEP, over several phases, covered 272 districts in 18 states of the country.
 The expenditure on the programme was shared by the Central Government (85%) and the State Governments (15%).
 The Central share was funded by a number of external agencies, including the World Bank, Department for International Development (DFID) and UNICEF.
 By 2001, more than $1.500 billion had been committed to the programme and 50 million children covered in its ambit.
 In an impact assessment of Phase I of DPEP, the authors concluded that its net impact on minority children was impressive, while there was little evidence of any impact on the enrolment of girls.
 Nevertheless, they concluded that the investment in DPEP was not a waste, because it introduced a new approach to primary school interventions in India.

 The Right to Education Act (RTE) came into force on 1 April 2010.
 Some educationists and policy makers believe that, with the passing of this act, SSA has acquired the necessary legal force for its implementation.